 (b) either the date on which the declaration is signed or the date on which it is received by the credit provider.

+Note for this regulation:

-Note — The Code applies only to credit provided or intended to be provided for personal, domestic or household purposes.
+The Code applies only to credit provided or intended to be provided for personal, domestic or household purposes.
 Section 11(2) of the Code provides that credit is conclusively presumed not to be provided for those purposes if the debtor declares, before entering into the credit contract, that the credit is to be applied wholly or predominantly for business or investment purposes (or for both purposes).
 The declaration is not effective unless it is substantially in the form required by the regulations.

 [Regulation 10 amended in Gazette 29 Sep 2006 p.
 4250.]